|

 the Dutch Aviation Administration found DU weights on the third day after

+the crash but failed to inform rescue workers.
 After repeated claims about DU burning, the Minister of Traffic announced

 new research on this matter.
 The outcome, largely based on US Army Research,